fearghalodonncha/EFDC-MPI/README.md

 Copy the Gorp executable into the same directory containing the input files and execute of form
   $ ./Gorp CELL.INP sc #

+(Note: the CELL.INP header line must accurately specify the I and J extents of the domain as it is read by the load-balancing module).

-where # denotes  the number of subdomains to decompose the problem into (i.e. how many compute cores to distribute the problem over) while 'sc' is appended to the generated LORP file as an identifier.
+Where # denotes  the number of subdomains to decompose the problem into (i.e. how many compute cores to distribute the problem over) while 'sc' is appended to the generated LORP file as an identifier.
 The generated files are of form `LORP_sc_#_v.INP`, `LORP_sc_#_h.INP` and `LORP_sc_#_r.INP` where h, v, and r denote decomposing the domain into balanced horizontal or vertical strips or into cartesian rectilinear domains respectively

 Details on the parallel implementation and load balancing module are provided in: